Digitalisation in healthcare

 Embracing opportunities

 Digitalisation has already caused substantial changes to many areas of social life and the economy.
-But it also offers major opportunities for healthcare: not only for accelerating communication and simplifying administrative procedures, abolishing faxes and printed forms, but also when it comes to the accessibility of patient data when- and wherever they are needed to ensure good and effective treatment.
+It also offers major opportunities for healthcare: not only for accelerating communication and making administrative procedures more efficient, abolishing faxes and printed forms, but also when it comes to the accessibility of patient data whenever and wherever they are needed as a prerequisite for high-quality, effective and people-centred treatment.

-In addition, the systematic evaluation of medical data will improve the detection of diseases, facilitate the provision of individualised therapies and offer opportunities for innovative cures.
-The use of mobile applications harbours new opportunities for enabling patients to play a self-determined role in treatment-related decision-making as well as for strengthening health literacy.
+In addition, the systematic and secure evaluation of health data will make it easier to detect diseases, facilitate the provision of individualised treatmtents and offer opportunities for innovative cures.
+The use of mobile apps harbours opportunities for enabling patients to play a self-determined role in treatment-related decision-making as well as for strengthening health literacy.

-This way, digital technologies can help us to better address the challenges that almost all healthcare systems in the western world are currently facing – treating a growing number of older and chronically ill people, paying for expensive medical innovation and continuing to ensure high-quality medical care in rural and structurally weak areas.
+This way, digital technologies can help us to better address the challenges that almost all healthcare systems in the western world are currently facing – treating a growing number of older and chronically ill people, funding expensive medical innovations and continuing to ensure high-quality medical care in structurally weak areas.

 Key aspects of the digital transformation